 - If the infant loses alertness, give CPR, shout for help and call 911.

-- If at any point the object becomes dislodged and can be seen, remove it from baby’s mouth.
+- Remove the object from baby’s mouth if at any point the object becomes dislodged and can be seen.

 Many of the skills above are taught in certification classes offered through the American Heart Association or your local hospital.
 In many cases, online classes are also available.
 Remember, in emergencies; always call 911 to seek professional assistance.